Enjoy fresh in slaw or savor in sauerkraut next winter. These varieties ripen quickly, are sweet, crisp and flavorful.

 Please read all sale guidelines:

-1. ORDERING: All orders must be placed online at here by 5 PM on May 12.
+1. ORDERING: All orders must be placed by 5 PM on May 12, 2021.
 No additional purchases are possible at pick-up time.
 All sales are final.
 No refunds are available after an order has been placed.

-3. PICKUP TIMES: After completing your order online, you will receive an email order confirmation and a link to choose your preference for a morning or afternoon pick up assignment.
-If you are available at any time between 9am-3pm for pick up, you do not need to fill out this form.
-On Thursday, May 14th, you’ll receive an email with instructions and your specific pick-up time.
+After completing your order, you will receive an email confirmation and a link to choose your preference for a morning or early afternoon pick up assignment.
+You will receive an email with instructions and your specific pick up time after May 17th.
+(If you are available at any time for pick up, you do not need to fill out this form.)

 Spring Plant Sale Home